-In order to import a trusted certificate, click on Import Key Pair in the KeyStore window.
+In order to import a Key Pair, click on Import Key Pair in the KeyStore window.
 Three types of Key Pairs can be imported:

-- PKCS#12 which defines a file format commonly used to store private keys with accompanying public key certificates, protected with a password-based symmetric key; - PKCS#8 which is used to carry private certificate key pairs (encrypted or unencrypted); - OpenSSL with which a public key doesn't need to be generated separately because the private key contains the public key information as well;
+PKCS#12 - which defines a file format commonly used to store private keys with accompanying public key certificates, protected with a password-based symmetric key;

+- PKCS#8 which is used to carry private certificate key pairs (encrypted or unencrypted); - OpenSSL with which a public key doesn't need to be generated separately because the private key contains the public key information as well;

-In the "Input File(s) Information" area contains the following fields, which are enabled depending on the previously selected Key Pair type:
+The "Input File(s) Information" area contains the following fields, which are enabled depending on the previously selected Key Pair type:

 - · the decryption password;

 - · the Key Pair File;

-- the Private Key File;
+- · the Private Key File;

-- the Certificate(s) File.
+- one or more Certificate(s) File(s);

+- an "Add More Certificates..." button which creates more Certificate(s) file input fields.